Making a complaint

 - Ask you and the IFA member for further information, as appropriate.

-Once we receive comments from you and the member, your complaint, together with a case report and supporting documentation will be passed to the IFA's independent investigations committee.
+Once we receive comments from you and the member, your complaint, together with a case report and the supporting documentation will be passed to the IFA's independent investigations committee.

 You and the IFA member will receive copies of the case report and documentation sent to the investigations committee.
 When the investigations committee has enough information to make a decision, it can either: